koii-network/docs/run-a-node/task-nodes/how-to-run-a-desktop-node.md

 # What exactly is a Koii node?

-A Koii node is a very small computer program—about the same size as your favorite music player—that allows you to run compute jobs called “tasks” for people around the world.
+A Koii node is a very small computer program—about the same size as your favorite music player—that allows you to run compute jobs called **[tasks](/develop/koii-task-101/what-are-tasks)** for people around the world.
 They pay you to rent the extra space, like Uber for your computer, but it stays on your desk at all times.

 A task can be anything from hosting a website to cataloging information from the internet, or processing lots of data.
 The possibilities are endless.

-Let’s get started.
+Let’s get started!

 # How do I run a node?